Overnight Mental Health Practitioner

 • Provide direct services to the residents.

-• Teach and develop independent living skills (relaxation, conversation skills, housekeeping, budgeting, etc.) for the clients.
+• Teach and develop independent living skills (relaxation, social skills, hygiene, etc.) for the clients.

 • Identify individuals prone to having behavior emergencies and assist the therapist in developing additional programming appropriate for their needs.